greenelab/multi-plier/README.md

 docker pull jtaroni/multi-plier:0.1.0
 ```

+We use [R notebooks](https://rmarkdown.rstudio.com/r_notebooks) for analysis, which can be run and edited using [RStudio](https://www.rstudio.com).
+RStudio is included on our Docker image.
+[This guide](https://www.andrewheiss.com/blog/2017/04/27/super-basic-practical-guide-to-docker-and-rstudio/) from Andrew Heiss, specifically the _Run locally with a GUI_ section, is a great starting point for working with RStudio and Docker.

 ## Overview

 Unsupervised machine learning methods provide a promising means to analyze and interpret large datasets.